amleszk/htmpple/README.markdown

 Todo
 --------

-* Bug: Blue link highlight persists when cycling
-* Bug: Nested indentation for ul/blockquote (NSParagraphStyle)
 * Bug: NSParagraphStyle loses its indent when using a \<br\/\>
-* Bug: Adding \n and multiple spaces should not be allowed in any tag except 'pre' and 'code'

 * Feature: Bold font attributes versus using new fonts
 * Feature: HTML tag support for ordered list 'ol' - currently treated as 'ul'
 * Feature: HTML tag support for 'table' - currently messy
 * Feature: HTML tag support for horizontal rule 'hr'
-* Feature: Unit Tests
 * Feature: Support for link tapping inside UILabel

-* Performance: replace regex with string matching for tags

 Performance
 --------